How to extract frames from video with high quality? Let's figure out how a video or animated GIF is created before that.

 For experienced users, FFmpeg is also a good way to extract frames from video with high quality.
 FFmpeg is a very popular command line-based tool to process, convert and manipulate video, audio, and other multimedia files.
 Actually, it's the backbone of many video players and converters.

 Let's say you are going to extract frames from video on Windows 11/10, you have a video file in mp4 format, and you want to extract 1 frame every 1 second from your video.
-Follow these steps to extract frames from mp4 using FFmpeg.
+Follow these steps to convert video to frames using FFmpeg.

 ffmpeg -ss 04:00 -t 03:00 -i yourvideofilename.mp4 -r 1 image-%03d.png

-FFmpeg allows you to indicate commands when you want to extract frames from video with high quality.
-If you are an experienced user who is familiar with these commands, FFmpeg is really easy to use.
-Besides, you can also head to ffmpeg.org for more documentation.
-However, FFmpeg is certainly not a solution for beginners, since it's based on and can only run from the command line.
+FFmpeg is really easy to use for experienced users who are familiar with FFmpeg commands.
+However, it is certainly not a solution for beginners, since it's based on and can only run from the command line.

 4. Extract Frames from Video Online

-- This kind of online tool relies highly on your network conditions.
+- This online video frame extractor relies highly on your network conditions.
 The process will take a while when uploading and extracting.
 If your network crashes during the process, you'll have to do it all over again.

 - The max file size you can upload is 100MB in Ezgif.
 If your file size is more than 100MB, unfortunately, you cannot extract frames from your video using Ezgif.

-- You can only extract frames in JPG format using this link, which is not a lossless solution.
+- You can only extract JPG from video using this link, which is not a lossless solution.